syncfusion-content/flutter-docs/Flutter/datagrid/editing.md

 ### canSubmitCell

-The `DataGridSource.canSubmitCell` occurs before cell’s editing is completed.
-If you want to restrict the cell from being end its editing, you can return false.
-Otherwise, return true. `onCellSubmit` will be called only if the `canSubmitCell` returns true.The `DataGridRow`, `RowColumnIndex` and `GridColumn` has the following members which provides information for `DataGridSource.canSubmitCell` callback.
+The `DataGridSource.canSubmitCell` is called before the cell is ending its editing.
+If you want to restrict the cell from being end its editing, you can return false. `onCellSubmit` will be called only if the `canSubmitCell` returns true.
+The following arguments are passed in this method,

-* `DataGridRow`: Gets the DataGridRow of the SfDataGrid.
+* `row`: Gets the DataGridRow of the SfDataGrid.
-* `RowColumnIndex`: Gets the current row and column index of the DataGrid.
+* `rowColumnIndex`: Gets the current row and column index of the DataGrid.
-* `Column`: Gets the Grid Column of the SfDataGrid.
+* `column`: Gets the Grid Column of the SfDataGrid.

 {% tabs %}
 {% highlight dart %}